ecbc0/note-math/item_en/set-theory_en.typ

     <==> Or_(b ∈ B) And_(a ∈ A) p(a,b)
   $
 ]
-Note that I myself also feel that I cannot completely clearly handle the concepts of derivation and proof below

 Natural language example of derivation
 #indent[
   If it rains, I won't go out \